 Active duty service members assigned to the Army Health Clinic SOUTHCOM receive dental care through United Concordia providers.
 The dental representative located within the Army Health Clinic SOUTHCOM can assist you in finding a local dental provider.
+His contact information is:

 Aaron C.R.
 Jackson, Dental Healthcare Representative, Army Health Clinic SOUTHCOM